aikosumarno/nwHacks/README.md

 # nwHacks

 ✨Are you a non-profit organization or club looking for sponsorships and to connect with companies?
 Are you a company looking to market your product?
-Tuki is an interactive web app with an effortlessly navigatable system and a unique matching algorithm that makes building the connection easier than ever. ✨
+Tuki is an interactive web app with an effortlessly navigatable system and a unique matching algorithm that makes building connections easier than ever. ✨

 _tuki_... directly translates to "support" in Finnish and represents what we stand for at the core because your mission matters to us.
 We hope to foster long-term connection and partnership because we see your potential: to transform vision to reality.